 --Writing will not count for credit unless is original to this blogging assignment.
 This means you will not receive credit for posting an essay you saved from, for example, 6th grade social studies.

 --Do not post lists of items unless you provide commentary for most of the items on the list.

 --Posts referencing classmates and teachers may be posted as private.
 If a post demeans a classmate or teacher, it may not count for credit or it may be deleted.

---If a post is too silly or random, it may be given only half credit.
+--If a post is too silly, random, inappropriate, or sloppily written, it may be given only half credit or no credit.

 How much do I type?--Each quarter, you’re responsible for typing 7 entries.
 I count an entry as having at least 200 words.
 Seven entries at 200 words a piece is 1,400 words total.
 Your entries can be less or more than 200 words, but you must get to the 1,400 word mark for a chance at an A+ on this assignment.
 I’ll help you keep track of how many entries/words you have for the quarter in my comments back to you.
-Unfortunately, the classpress blogs do not have a word count, so if you’d like to see how many words you have, just copy and paste what you’ve written into Microsoft Word and use Word’s word count tool.
-If you are journaling, write 10pages in a journal each quarter, rather than the 7 blogs.
+You can also use Kid Blog’s word count feature to help you keep track of how many words you’ve written.
+Like reading counts, blog credit can roll over to the first semester.
+I’ve had students finish the blogging assignment for the year within the first quarter.
+If you are journaling, write 10 pages in a journal each quarter, rather than the 7 blogs.